nats-io/natscli/README.md

 }'
 ```

-The subject is there the message was received on, Data is base64 encoded and Time is when it was received.
+The Subject shows where the message was received, Data is base64 encoded and Time is when it was received.

 ### Observable Samples

-Samples are published to a specific topic per observable, something like `$JS.OBSERVABLE.ACKSAMPLE.<message set>.<observable name>` you can just subscribe to that and get `server.ObservableAckSampleEvent` messages in JSON format.
+Samples are published to a specific topic per Observable, something like `$JS.OBSERVABLE.ACKSAMPLE.<message set>.<observable name>` you can just subscribe to that and get `server.ObservableAckSampleEvent` messages in JSON format.
 The prefix is defined in `server.JetStreamObservableAckSamplePre`.

 ## Next Steps

-There is plenty to more to discuss and features to describe.
-We will continue to add things here and feel free to post any questions on the JetStream Slack channel.
-For the brave, take a look at `nats-server/test/jetstream_test.go` for all that jetstream can do.
-And please file and issues or communicate on slack or on email.
+There is plenty more to discuss and features to describe.
+We will continue to add information to this document and feel free to post any questions on the JetStream Slack channel.
+For the brave, take a look at `nats-server/test/jetstream_test.go` for all that JetStream can do.
+And please file any issues or communicate on [Slack](slack.nats.io) or by email <info@nats.io>.

 Next up is a deep dive into the clustering implementation which will be completed before an official beta.
 The design has been ongoing since the beginning of coding but I wanted to get this out to the community to gather feedback and additional input.

 ## Discussion Items

-There a few items we are still considering/thinking about and would love the communities input.
+There a few items we are still considering/thinking about and would love the community's input.
 In no particular order.

-### DLQ
+### DLQ (Dead Letter Queue)
 Do we need or desire these?
-JetStream separates message sets (producing, retaining and ordering) from the observables (consumption).
-We do indicate the amount of times a message has been delivered and at least it may make sense when creating an observable to set a maximum for number of delivery attempts.
+JetStream separates message sets (producing, retaining and ordering) from the Observables (consumption).
+We do indicate the amount of times a message has been delivered and at least it may make sense when creating an Observable to set a maximum for number of delivery attempts.
 Once that is reached however it is not clear what to do with the message.
-If the message set is limit based retention, the message will still be there for an admin to create an observable and take a look.
+If the Message Set is limit-based retention, the message will still be there for an admin to create an Observable and take a look.

 ### Purge or Truncate (not everything)
-We offer purge but that deletes all messages from a message set.
+We offer purge but that deletes all messages from a Message Set.
 Wondering of you may want to truncate.
 This is if no message or byte limits were set.

-### NAK w/ duration before redelivery
+### NAK w/ Duration Before Redelivery
-Should we allow an time duration be optionally sent with a NAK to say "do not attempt a redelivery for delta time"
+Should we allow a time duration to be optionally sent with a NAK to say "do not attempt a redelivery for delta time"

 ### MsgSet Immutable?
-Message sets are always hashed and each message is hashed with sequence number and timestamp.
+Message Sets are always hashed and each message is hashed with sequence number and timestamp.
 However we do allow the ability to securely delete messages.
-Should we also allow the creator of a message set to specify the set is strictly immutable?
+Should we also allow the creator of a Message Set to specify the set is strictly immutable?
 I had this programmed before where each message hash included the hash from the previous message, making the whole set tamper proof.

 ### DR/Mirror
 We will add the ability to mirror a message set from one cluster to the next.
 Just need to think this through.

-### Account template to auto-create msgSets.
+### Account Template to Auto-create msgSets.
-As we start to directly instrument accounts with JetStream limits etc, should we also allow a subject space that is not directly assigned to a message set but creates a template for the system to auto-create message sets.
-Followup is should we auto-delete them as well like STAN does.
+As we start to directly instrument accounts with JetStream limits etc., should we also allow a subject space that is not directly assigned to a Message Set but creates a template for the system to auto-create Message Sets.
+Question is, should we auto-delete them as well, like STAN does?